Marketing in cuvinte si imagini

 Răspunde

-• Adrian Monoranu says
+• Adrian Monoranu a zis

-29 decembrie, 2008 at 3:16 pm
+29 decembrie, 2008 la ora 3:16 pm

 Anyway, they changed the tagline but now it doesn’t communicate the initial brand promise (No Pay).
 They rushed into changing the tagline but did they consider its impact on the brand promise?